borisBelloc/Poc/README.md

 File name | lang ? | what ?
 ----| ----| ----
-onMouseOver.html | HTML / JS | Mouse over a \<div> and display an alert buttonFunction.html | HTML / JS | Launch a JS function when button clicked
+AutoRefreshPage.html | JS | :bulb: Auto-refresh an HTML page; useful when you work on a page and want to see the change without manually refreshing it! onMouseOver.html | HTML / JS | Mouse over a \<div> and display an alert buttonFunction.html | HTML / JS | Launch a JS function when button clicked